 Use short lengths of the thread.
 25 inch long thread suits me.
 Because when the thread enters and exits fabric repeatedly the resultant abrasion will make the fibers weaker.
 So using short lengths are always better.
 It also doesnot tangle easily.
 Sure, threading the needle repeatedly is a problem.
 You can check out this post on easily threading the needle for more details

 How do you buy the best threads for your work?.
 One way is to buy only reputed brands.
 Then another criteria I use is to look at the price.
-When you pay the money you will (most probably) get the best quality thread
+When you pay the money you will (most probably) get the best quality thread.

 If you have already bought cheap thread you feel may run, do not worry.
-Use them for projects which does not have to washed.
+Use them for projects which do not have to washed.
 Experts and experienced vouch that the colour bleeding stops with several rinses in cold water, but why take the risk?